-This article is part of a larger remote work series that focuses on managing hybrid workforce for employees and best practices.
-View the link to see more useful content.
+This article is part of a larger remote work series that focuses on best practices for implementing and managing a hybrid workforce.

 Enabling employees to work from home has many benefits for organisations—increased productivity, reduced operational costs and higher staff retention, just to name a few.
-However, remote team management also comes with its challenges, including access to information, accountability, social isolation and at-home distractions.
+However, managing a hybrid workforce also comes with its challenges, including access to information, accountability, social isolation and at-home distractions.

 While it may seem instinctive at times to only focus on solutions that undoubtedly boost productivity, workplace wellbeing can also have a significant impact on your team’s effectiveness.
 Finding solutions that encourage both productivity and wellbeing is guaranteed to be more effective than only focusing on the one.

 Employee health and wellbeing is shown to have an impact on productivity in three key areas: absenteeism, presenteeism and employee engagement.
 Absenteeism is estimated to cost the Australian economy $44 billion each year, or $3608 per worker, while presenteeism—when an employee comes to work sick—costs $35 billion annually in lost productivity.

 Almost 60 percent of workers who are experiencing some impact to their health and wellbeing reported being less productive at work.
 Engagement levels for these employees are also affected.
 In fact, those who attend work when sick are less engaged overall than those who take leave when sick, despite working less.

 Mental health has also been particularly linked to productivity.
 A person’s mental wellbeing can even have an impact on those around them, potentially affecting the whole team’s productivity if someone is experiencing poor mental health.